 Effective information flows between and within the Corporate Bodies are an essential element of Intesa Sanpaolo's organisation and corporate governance.
-They enable the smooth fulfilment of the duties of the Board of Directors, the Board Committees and the Management Control Committee, and of the obligations imposed by the applicable legislation, as well as effective interaction with the Corporate Structures.
+They enable the smooth fulfilment of the functions of the Board of Directors, the Board Committees and the Management Control Committee, and of the obligations imposed by the applicable regulations, as well as effective interaction with the Corporate Structures, including Control ones.

-In this regard, the Articles of Association and the Regulations of the Board and the Committees contain provisions aimed at achieving these objectives, as well as more effective coordination and full discussion between the Bodies.
+P. XX R 11 In this regard, the Articles of Association and the Regulations of the Board and the Committees contain provisions aimed at achieving these objectives, as well as more effective coordination and full discussion between the Bodies.
 Specifically, the Board Regulations include, as an integral part thereof, a specific "Document on information flows" that summarises the required information flows between the Board, the Management Control Committee, other Committees and the Managing Director.